joshbegley/nyt-latest/README.md

-**Bolsonaro’s New Ally in Questioning Brazil’s Election: The Military**\
+**Bolsonaro’s New Ally in Questioning Brazil’s Elections: The Military**\
-`Despite little evidence of past fraud, President Jair Bolsonaro has long raised doubts about Brazil’s elections.
+`Despite little evidence of past fraud, President Jair Bolsonaro has long raised doubts about Brazil’s electoral process.
 Now the military is expressing similar concerns.`\
 https://nytimes.com/2022/06/12/world/americas/brazil-election-bolsonaro-military.html?searchResultPosition=1

 **How to Watch the Jan.
 6 Committee Hearings**\